-In April 2023, Suntory Beverage Solution Limited, a subsidiary of the Company, transferred part of defined benefit corporate pension plans to the defined contribution pension plans due to the integration of defined benefit plans.
-As a result of the amendment of the plan, defined benefit liabilities and plan assets were decreased by ¥2,935 million and ¥3,147 million, respectively, in the year ended December 31, 2023, and the difference was recognized for the year as loss on plan amendment.
-Loss on plan amendment recognized in the consolidated statements of profit or loss for the year ended December 31, 2023, was ¥212 million, which was included in selling, general, and administrative expenses.
+In April 2023, Suntory Beverage Solution Limited, a subsidiary of the Company, transferred part of the defined benefit corporate pension plans to the defined contribution pension plans due to the integration of defined benefit plans.
+As a result of the amendment of the plan, defined benefit liabilities and plan assets were decreased by \(\frac{42}{935}\) million and \(\frac{43}{3147}\) million, respectively, in the year ended December 31, 2023, and the difference was recognized for the year as loss on the plan amendment.
+Loss on the plan amendment recognized in the consolidated statement of profit or loss for the year ended December 31, 2023, was \(\frac{4}{212}\) million, which was included in selling, general, and administrative expenses.